BSidesNoida/bsidesnoida.github.io/01_index.md

 #### Volunteers

 You want to volunteer?
-Get in touch with us [via twitter](https://twitter.com/BSidesNoida), [via Mastodon](https://infosec.exchange/@BSidesNoida) or be old fashioned and send us an e-mail to crew [at] BSidesNoida [dot] at.
+Get in touch with us [via twitter](https://twitter.com/BSidesNoida), [via Instagram](https://instagram.com/BSidesNoida) or be old fashioned and send us an e-mail to [info@bsidesnoida.in](mailto:info@bsidesnoida.in).

 #### Tag for Twitter, Instagram, Linkedin etc